 Comment recorded on the s /Indice 'Starter of the Day' page by Busolla, Australia:

 "Thank you very much for providing these resources for free for teachers and students.
 It has been engaging for the students - all trying to reach their highest level and competing with their peers while also learning.
 Thank you very much!"

 Comment recorded on the 19 June 'Starter of the Day' page by Nikki Jordan, Braunton School, Devon:

 "Excellent.
 Thank you very much for a fabulous set of starters.
 I use the 'weekenders' if the daily ones are not quite what I want.
 Brilliant and much appreciated."

 Comment recorded on the 12 July 'Starter of the Day' page by Miss J Key, Farlingaye High School, Suffolk:

 "Thanks very much for this one.
 We developed it into a whole lesson and I borrowed some hats from the drama department to add to the fun!"

 LCM stands for lowest common multiple or least common multiple.
 The LCM of two (or more numbers) is the smallest number that both of the numbers divide into exactly.
 Being able to find the LCM is useful when trying to find a common denominator when adding two fractions together.
 The LCM also describes the points when two (or more) periodic repetitions coincide.

-HCF and LCM: Practise finding the highest common factor (H.C.F), sometimes called the greatest common divisor, and the lowest common multiple (L.C.M) of two numbers.
+HCF and LCM Video: Learn different methods for finding the highest common factor and lowest common multiple of two or three numbers.